Mozilla and Tor join calls to oust Richard Stallman from Free Software Foundation

 More than 1,500 people, along with prominent software projects including Mozilla and the Tor Project, have signed a petition calling for the board of the Free Software Foundation to resign and Richard Stallman to be “removed from all leadership positions.”
-The group recently reappointed the controversial developer and activist to its board after he had previously departed in the wake of sexual-harassment allegations and comments he made about the Jeffrey Epstein case that many found repellant.
+The group recently reappointed the controversial developer and activist to its board; he had previously departed in the wake of sexual-harassment allegations and comments he made about the Jeffrey Epstein case that many found repellent.

 We can’t demand better of the internet if we don’t demand better of our leaders, colleagues and ourselves.